-5 Templates That'll Make Writing the Perfect LinkedIn Summary a Breeze
+5 Templates That'll Make Writing the Perfect LinkedIn Summary a Total Breeze

 How many times have you started reading someone’s LinkedIn summary and found yourself totally bored two sentences in?
 The whole thing is only a paragraph, but you’re already scrolling down to the Experience section—or even clicking away from the page.

-If you’re looking for inspiration, check out these five different summary templates—there’s one for every kind of person on LinkedIn.
+If you’re looking for inspiration, check out these five different LinkedIn summary examples—there’s a template for every kind of person.